Bethal History, Family Crest & Coats of Arms

 The Welsh name Bethal is a patronymic surname created from the Welsh personal name Ithel.
 The surname Bethal features the distinctive Welsh patronymic prefix "ab" or "ap," which mean "son of."
 The original form of the name was ab-Ithell, but the prefix has been assimilated into the surname over the course of time.

 Early Origins of the Bethal family

 However, some of the family were found at Watton in the East Riding of Yorkshire at early times.
 "A great part of the soil belongs to Richard Bethell, Esq., whose family were long seated at Walton Abbey, a brick mansion in the Tudor style, with octagonal turrets, stone dressings and buttresses, and fine gardens attached; it is now, by permission of Mr. Bethell, the residence of the incumbent."

 Important Dates for the Bethal family

 This web page shows only a small excerpt of our Bethal research.
-Another 183 words (13 lines of text) covering the years 1400, 1820, 1622, 1606, 1668, 1660, 1617, 1697, 1615, 1679, 1654 and 1679 are included under the topic Early Bethal History in all our PDF Extended History products and printed products wherever possible.
+Another 183 words (13 lines of text) covering the years 1400, 1820, 1622, 1606, 1668, 1660, 1615, 1679, 1654, 1679, 1617, 1697, 1617, 1637, 1649 and 1659 are included under the topic Early Bethal History in all our PDF Extended History products and printed products wherever possible.

 Bethal Spelling Variations

 Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Bethal has seen various spelling variations: Bethel, Bethell, Bithel, Bithell, Bythell, Bythel and others.

 Early Notables of the Bethal family (pre 1700)